IIInitiationnn/BloodEmporium/README.md

 ## Features
 - Allows user to configure which unlockables are preferred or undesirable.
-- Bloodpoint spend limit / prestige level limit
+- Bloodpoint spend limit / prestige level limit.
-- Hotkey to run / stop the program (default: Ctrl + Alt + 9)
+- Hotkey to run / stop the program (default: Ctrl + Alt + 9).
 - Completely automatic and hands-free.

 ## Issues
 - Icon packs with similar-looking icons are more likely to cause incorrect object recognition, which may result in incorrect or suboptimal selection.
 - Shaders must be disabled while using this program, as colour changes interfere with object and colour recognition.

+## Known Bugs
+- Slight inaccuracies in detecting which unlockables are connected (especially as of Patch 6.4.0).

 ## Roadmap & Future Developments
 - Improved speed